 The next consideration is the amount of time you want to spend with the meal.
-Most meals with steak and wine will take about two hours to finish, while the white wine paired dinners are typically finished faster.
+Most meals with steak and wine will take about two hours to finish, while the white wine paired dinners are typically finished faster, unlike the Mexican food we get delivered here in San Diego, California.
 Most chefs will choose the lighter reds when they are making a dish, because they're easier to handle.
 When paired with steak, go for something a bit heavier such as Merlot or Cabernet Sauvignon.
 This makes the meal go by much faster and you can enjoy it much longer.
 The final consideration to make when pairing is with steak is your budget.
 Of course you can splurge on a wine that will cost several hundred dollars. but if you're not careful and pick a high-priced red, you can end up buying something that's either too expensive or too plain. bland.
 You can find many different wines that will give your dish a very nice flavor without costing much money.

 Which to Choose